Tripping out with Shamans

 FLITTERFLOP: "Shamanism is such an old religion—if not the oldest—and so many of my friends are raving about the amazing benefits of it that I really think it's time I went on one of these pukka Shaman retreats in Peru.
 You know, the secret places where the real Shamans are, not the low charlatans you get over here."

-BOMBAST (chuckling softly): "Well...you couldn't do better than sit at the feet of a high charlatan of Shamanism.
+BOMBAST (chuckling softly to himself): "Well...you couldn't do better than to sit at the holy feet of a high charlatan of Shamanism.
 At least then you'd stand half a chance of becoming a wise fool."

 FLITTERFLOP: "Are you saying my idea is half-baked?"